jkraybill/workers-and-resources-productivity-mod/README.md

 # workers-and-resources-insane-mode
 Mod scripts for the game "Workers &amp; Resources: Soviet Republic".
-Makes the game very difficult.
+In its base confiuration, makes the game harder but more varied than in the base game.
+The script can also be used to make the game easier or generate challenging economic situations.

 # What this mod does